transloadit/uppy/packages/@uppy/companion/README.md

 $ companion
 ```

-If you cloned the repo from gtihub and want to run it as a standalone server, you may also run the following command from within its
+If you cloned the repo from GitHub and want to run it as a standalone server, you may also run the following command from within its
 directory

 ```bash